digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/README.md

 ...to do...

 ### Known issues after generation

-Project has 2 warnings after generation.
-The cause of this is an outdated package reference by Serilog.Sinks.ElasticSearch to NEST 2.4.2
+Project has 2 warnings of type NU1608 after generation.
+The cause of this is an outdated package reference by Serilog.Sinks.ElasticSearch to
+NewtonSoft.Json version between 9.0.0 and 10.0.0.
+Be mindful of possible bugs because of this!